Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 You can find various such repositories on gitHub or GitLab with a simple web search.

+There is a guide on "How to Contribute to Open Source" you can find the detailed description for everything on [this link](https://opensource.guide/how-to-contribute/).

 ### Difference between Open Source, Freeware and Other Softwares
 Write Difference between Open Source and Freeware Softwares here.